-Buying Your Teen’s First Car – 5 Considerations for Every Parent
+Buying Your Teen’s First Car – 5 Things to Consider

-Opt for a Used – but Safe – Car
+Opt for a Used but Safe Car

 Learning how to drive is an essential rite of passage and, with time and experience, your child will be able to handle most situations with confidence.
 However, during the first months, their car is bound to fall victim to minor scratches and bumps, and investing in a brand new vehicle is not always the smartest choice.

 But don’t forget that consulting an experienced dealer who will examine and assess the vehicle’s safety is crucial!

 Budget for Unforeseen Costs

 The car’s price is not the only cost you will have to deal with.
 Of course, there is insurance and fuel.
 However, older vehicles can also end up costing more because of the frequent maintenance, checks, and repairs needed.

-Ultimately, buying a used car can be a smart choice, but you should ensure that it can still easily handle several miles on the road before needing servicing.
+Ultimately, buying a used car can be a smart choice, but you should ensure that it can still easily handle several kms/miles on the road before needing servicing.
 And, of course, it is crucial to understand the car’s fuel consumption before committing to such a monthly expense!

-What Will They Use the Car For?
+Search Criteria – What Will They Use the Car For?

 Start Looking for Insurance Early

-Whether your teenager has already passed a driving test or has just started taking driving lessons, it is never too early to start looking at insurance policies.
+So whether your teenager has already passed a driving test or has just started taking driving lessons, it is never too early to start looking at insurance policies.
 Most insurers will offer plans that are particularly costly, especially for first-time drivers.
 But, with enough research, you will be able to find a policy that is not only convenient but will also cover every situation.

-Consider an Electric Vehicle
+Consider an Electric Vehicle & Defensive Driving Lessons

-Not many ex first-time drivers could enjoy the luxury of an electric vehicle.
+How about an Electric Vehicle (EV): Not many ex first-time drivers could enjoy the luxury of an electric vehicle.
 However, today, hybrid and electric cars have become increasingly popular, and they make for a smart choice for any driver.
 Aside from helping you save on fuel, it is an excellent choice to limit emissions, live a more environmentally-friendly lifestyle, and enjoy a long-term investment.